Skip to Content

 5. Portable XRF is a small-scale variation in the major and minor element concentrations of rocks exposed at the surface

-6. Gamma-ray spectrometer is a small-scale spatial variation in the Th, K, and U concentration in rocks exposed at the surface.
+6. A Gamma-ray spectrometer is a small-scale spatial variation in the Th, K, and U concentrations in rocks exposed at the surface.

-7. Magnetic susceptibility meter is a very small-scale spatial variation in the response of rocks to an imposed magnetic field; this relates not only to the composition of rocks containing magnetic minerals but also paramagnetic minerals such as clay minerals.
+7. The magnetic susceptibility meter is a very small-scale spatial variation in the response of rocks to an imposed magnetic field; this relates not only to the composition of rocks containing magnetic minerals but also to paramagnetic minerals such as clay minerals.

 Geological Tools for Laboratory Research